How to Lose Weight in College in 2023 – 14 Proven Tips

 Instead of indulging in emotional eating or binge drinking, think about getting out of your dorm room and taking a nice walk when you feel stressed out.

-2. Quit drinking (or at least cut back a little)
+2. Quit drinking (or at least cut back)

 Let’s be honest, drinking and college go together like peanut butter and jelly.
 A good portion of my college life (at least part of it) was spent drinking alcohol.

-But, if you’re looking for a reason to quit drinking, alcohol consumption is well-known for making people gain weight.
+But, if you want a reason to quit drinking, alcohol consumption is well-known for making people gain weight.
 There’s a reason for the term beer belly.
 And it’s not just beer, many liquors are full of sugars and empty calories.
 Mixed drinks are even worse!

 If you prefer, you can also lower your alcohol consumption.
 For instance, you could drink on Friday nights but not Saturday.
 Or skip drinking every other weekend.
 By swapping out margaritas for water or diet soda, your total calorie intake will plummet.
 And, that’s how you lose weight.